troyhill/fireHydro/README.md

 library(fireHydro)

 getFireHydro(EDEN_date = "20181018",
-  dataToPlot = "WL_des",
+  EDEN_GIS_directory = "EDEN_shp_20181018", # EDEN data already in the working environment can be used dataToPlot = "WL_des",
   output_shapefile = NULL, # this can be a file address if shapefile output is desired imageExport = "output.png")